exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 ## 4. Extend routing information

-Now that the wagon data is correct, your friend would like you to update the routing information.
+Now that all the wagon data is correct, your friend would like you to update the systems routing information.
-Your friend has an object with the routing information and would like you to add more routing information to the object.
+Initial routing information has been constructed as an `object`, and you friend would like you to update it with the additions provided.
-Every route requires a bit different information so your friend would prefer a generic solution.
+Every route requires slightly different information, so your friend would really prefer a generic solution.

-Implement a function `extendRouteInformation` that accepts two objects.
+Implement a function extendRouteInformation that accepts two `objects`.
-The first object contains which city the train should go between and the second object contains more routing information.
+The first `object` contains which cities the train route moves between.

+The second `object` contains other routing details such as train speed or length.
-The function should return an object with the updated routing information.
+The function should return a consolidated `object` with all routing information.

 ```exercism/note
 The variable `moreRouteInformation` can contain different properties.